andycasey/ads/docs/tutorials/libraries.md

 ## Delete a library

-Using :func:`ads.Library.empty` will remove all documents from a library, but the library itself will still exist with zero documents.
-If you want to delete a library from ADS, you can use :func:`ads.Library.delete`:
+Using {func}`ads.Library.empty` will remove all documents from a library, but the library itself will still exist with zero documents.
+If you want to delete a library from ADS, you can use {func}`ads.Library.delete`:

 ```python
 # Create a temporary library.